tfidfwastaken/gitnotes/week8.md

 A key feature of days that went smoothly for me are the ones where I spend less time working, but that time spent would be during my peak of focus and productivity, thus having a lot "bang for the buck".

 Another important objective for me is to not burn out during all of this (a common phenomenon for a college student here, especially as of the last two years).
-I believe I am managing that fairly well, although the university's guerrila scheduling that is pervasive in these times threaten that.
+I believe I am managing that fairly well, although the university's guerrilla scheduling that is pervasive in these times threaten that.
 For the sake of my continued enthusiastic involvement in the Git community, I will ensure that those threats are not realised ;-)